thunder-app/thunder/README.md

 To build the app from source, a few steps are required.

 1. First, set up and install Flutter.
 For more information, visit https://docs.flutter.dev/get-started/install.
-2. Clone this repository and fetch the dependencies using `flutter pub get`
+2. Clone this repository and then fetch the dependencies using `flutter pub get`
 3. Optional: Run `flutter gen-l10n` to generate the localization files.
 4. Launch Thunder using using `flutter run`
 5. Optional: Run the build script using `dart scripts/build.dart`, which will build both the iOS and Android release versions.
 This step is only required if you want to build a release version of the app.